Forming a Colorado LLC: An Easy How-to Guide

 - The name should have a positive connotation so people can easily remember it

-Once you think of a few possible names, you’ll need to compare them to existing businesses in the Colorado Online Database:
+Once you think of a few possible names, you’ll need to compare them to existing businesses online using the Colorado Business Database Search.

 You can also contact the CO Secretary of State’s Business Organizations if you have further questions: